Parliament House, Adelaide: Completion

 The project was taken up again in the 1930s following a £100,000 gift by Sir John Langdon Bonython, who sent a cheque to the State Premier with a note indicating the money should be used to complete the half finished Parliament house on North Terrace.
 The project also functioned as a job generation scheme to alleviate the mass unemployment of the Great Depression.
 Work began on the East Wing in 1936, the year of South Australia's centenary, and was completed three years later in 1939 at a cost of £241,887.

-When finally completed, the British Houses Of Parliament were so delighted the building was completed after such a long time they organized to have the Lion forming part of a Royal Coat of Arms at the Westminster Houses Of Parliament removed from the stonework and shipped to Adelaide.
+When finally completed, the British Houses Of Parliament were so delighted the building was completed after such a long time they organised to have the Lion forming part of a Royal Coat of Arms at the Westminster Houses Of Parliament removed from the stonework and shipped to Adelaide.
 It was presented to The Parliament Of South Australia by The Empire Parliamentary Association United Kingdom in 1939.
 The statue and plaque are located in a setting at the front of the building.
 The completed Parliament House was formally opened on 5 June 1939 by Lord Gowrie, the 10th Governor-General of Australia, (and also a former Governor of South Australia).
 Since that time, occasional plans to complete the building by constructing the towers and dome are revived, but none of them has ever been implemented.

+A foundation stone on the East Wing is inscribed with the promise of self-government made by the United Kingdom in the South Australia Act that a representative government would be established once the population reached 50,000:‘His Majesty’s subjects of the Province of South Australia are to receive a constitution of self government as soon as the colony shall be in a state to enjoy that inestimable advantage’.There is a plaque at the base of the West Wing steps celebrating the women's suffrage in 1894, and a time capsule placed in the Parliament House vaults, due to be opened on the bicentenary in 2094.

+The set of original design plans were found by chance by a dog walker in Melbourne who came across a few cylindrical tubes in a skip bin, discovering that they contained 6 out of 48 of the original plans.